 Banking records in particular are the bread and butter of a forensic tracing exercise, representing an accurate and reliable source of evidence.
 Indeed, frequently the only record of a flow of assets will be held by the financial institution facilitating the transaction.

-It is important to note that asset tracing, while governed by the ‘rules’ of both common law and to a greater extent, equity, is not a legal end in itself.
-Lord Millet described it as ‘neither a claim nor a remedy.
-It is merely a process by which a claimant demonstrates what has happened to his property, identifies its proceeds and the persons who have handled or received them, and justifies his claim that the proceeds can properly be regarded as representing his property.’
-(Foskett v.
-McKeown, ).
+It is important to note that asset tracing, while governed by the 'rules' of both common law and, to a greater extent, equity, is not a legal end in itself.
+Lord Millet described it as 'neither a claim nor a remedy.
+It is merely a process by which a claimant demonstrates what has happened to his property, identifies its proceeds and the persons who have handled or received them, and justifies his claim that the proceeds can properly be regarded as representing his property'.3

-Traditionally tracing has been an almost entirely linear process: following an asset as it is moved or substituted for another and thereafter another and so on.
+Traditionally, tracing has been an almost entirely linear process: following an asset as it is moved or substituted for another and, thereafter, another and so on.
 While assets may be split and recombined, and mixed with other funds, the tracing exercise moves in an essentially chronological progression.
-It has also been restricted by the ‘lowest intermediate balance’ principle where a claimant’s ability to trace funds into a bank account is limited to the lowest balance held between the date of misappropriation and the date on which the claim is brought, even if funds were subsequently paid into the bank account so as to restore the balance.
+It has also been restricted by the 'lowest intermediate balance' principle, whereby a claimant's ability to trace funds into a bank account is limited to the lowest balance held between the date of misappropriation and the date on which the claim is brought, even if funds were subsequently paid into the bank account so as to restore the balance.

 A simple application of these tracing rules is susceptible to being defeated by a sophisticated money launderer.
-Where, for instance, a loan has been taken to pay for a property and misappropriated funds used to later pay off the loan, the beneficiary’s property could be said to have been dissipated (i.e., used to discharge a liability).
+For instance, if a loan has been taken out to pay for a property and misappropriated funds are used later to pay off the loan, the beneficiary's property could be said to have been dissipated (i.e., used to discharge a liability).
 However, in two recent cases, English courts have demonstrated significant flexibility in the application of these tracing rules.

 i 'Backwards' tracing

-In Relfo Ltd (in liq) v.
-Varsani , the court accepted the principle that if a payment is made by one intermediate party in advance of receiving reimbursement from traceable funds, that is sufficient to trace a flow of funds or substitute property to its ultimate destination.
-This is often described as ‘backwards tracing’ and in certain circumstances allows a claimant’s property to be traced to an asset already in the possession of the defendant.
+In Relfo Ltd (in liquidation) v.
+Varsani,4 the court accepted the principle that if a payment is made by one intermediate party in advance of receiving reimbursement from traceable funds, that is sufficient to trace a flow of funds or substitute property to its ultimate destination.
+This is often described as 'backwards tracing' and in certain circumstances allows a claimant's property to be traced to an asset already in the possession of the defendant.

 In Federal Republic of Brazil v.
-Durant International Corporation (Jersey) , the Privy Council also accepted the use of backwards tracing where past payments could be demonstrated to be linked to the expectation of reimbursement from traceable funds:
+Durant International Corporation (Jersey),5 the Privy Council also accepted the use of backwards tracing where past payments could be demonstrated to be linked to the expectation of reimbursement from traceable funds:

 V ASSET RECOVERY

 In the case of both conventional assets and those of a more unusual nature, it needs to be established that it makes sense economically to pursue recovery.
 Once this appears to be the case, the method of doing so should be determined.
-There are a number of approaches that can be used to recover assets: the most usual route is by way of conventional litigation, albeit that this is often complicated by the need to litigate in a number of countries and different legal systems.
-The role of the forensic accountant then shifts to providing litigation support, feeding into various particulars of claim and witness statements, etc.
+There are a number of approaches that can be used to recover assets: the most usual route is by way of conventional litigation, although this is often complicated by the need to litigate in a number of countries and different legal systems.
+The role of the forensic accountant then shifts to providing litigation support, feeding into various particulars of claim and witness statements, and so on.

 In respect of insolvent entities, potential recoverable assets could be unconventional in their nature.
 For example, there may be outstanding litigation against certain parties or, indeed, claims that arise as a consequence of the insolvency itself.
 This may include such matters as professional negligence claims against advisers.
-This would likely involve the skills and expertise of a forensic accountant, this time not from a pure investigative capacity but as an adviser on quantum.
+This would be likely to involve the skills and expertise of a forensic accountant, this time not in a purely investigative capacity but as an adviser on quantum.
 The forensic accountant would assist the insolvency practitioner (and his or her legal advisers) in quantifying the losses suffered and assisting with formulating the damages claim.
-The forensic accountant or (with independence in mind) another forensic accountant may ultimately be required to act as an expert under CPR35 should the matter proceed to litigation.
+The forensic accountant or (with independence in mind) another forensic accountant may ultimately be required to act as an expert under Civil Procedure Rules Part 35, or its equivalent in overseas jurisdictions, should the matter proceed to litigation.